workingDog/scalakml/README.md

 Document, Folder, Placemark, NetworkLink, PhotoOverlay, ScreenOverlay, GroundOverlay and Tour.
 A FeaturePart can be created and is typically added as an element to: Document, Folder, Placemark, etc...

+Example kml files from http://code.google.com/p/kml-samples/ are included in the kml-files directory.
+The file KML_Samples.kml contains CDATA elements.
+The same file without the CDATA elements (example-no-cdata.kml) is also included.

 ## Usage

     object WriteExample4 {